codeplaysoftware/portBLAS/doc/Gemm.md

 ## GEMM Launcher

 The `Gemm_Launcher` class wraps the creation of the actual `Gemm` class as well as the creation of the matrix views (which are what is actually passed to the `Gemm` class for use in the kernel).
-This happens in the `::select_gemm()` member function where it also executes the created `GEMM` through the passed in executor and returns the associated event.
+This happens in the `::select_gemm()` member function where it also executes the created `GEMM` through the passed in sb_handle and returns the associated event.

 ```c++
 namespace blas {